justintadlock/breadcrumb-trail/readme.txt

 = Why was this plugin created? =

 I mostly develop WordPress themes.
 Many of my users had a real need for a functional breadcrumb menu without having to find and test a lot of other plugins.
-So, I've been developing this script for nearly two years for my theme users.
+So, I've been developing this script for several years for my theme users.

 I finally thought it was time to release it publicly so others could enjoy the benefits of this plugin just as my theme users have been.